math470/Springboard_Capstone_Project_1/README.md

-# Springboard_Capstone_Project_1
+# King County House Price Prediction

 Welcome to my repository for King County House Price Prediction!!

 This  is a machine learning project done as the first capstone project for the Springboard Data Science Career Track.
 This repository has the following files:

 1. Jupyter Notebooks: These contain python codes and detailed descriptions for each part of project.